directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

 The code for this tutorial is available on my [GitHub repository](https://github.com/icode247/laravel-directus).

-## Setting Up A Laravel Project
-Start by setting up a new Laravel project move into the project directory by running the following commands:
+Set up a new Laravel project move into the project directory by running the following commands:

 ```shell
 composer create-project laravel/laravel directus-laravel-blog
 cd directus-laravel-blog
 ```

-## Using Global Metadata and Settings
-Create a new collection named `global` in your Directus project by navigating to **Settings -> Data Model**.
-Choose 'Treat as a single object' under the Singleton option since this collection will have just one item with global website metadata in it.

-Create two text input fields, one with the key `title` and the other with `description`.

-Go to the `global` collection in the content module.
-Collections launch straight into the one-item form, however as a singleton, they will often show a list of objects.
-Enter information in the fields for the `title` and `description`, and click save.

-By default, new collections are not accessible to the public.
-Navigate to Settings -> Access Control -> Public and give Read access to the `global` collection.

 ## Creating a Directus Module

 Create a new service provider with the following command:

 ```shell